 Due to specimen detectability limitations of the Karoo Dwarf Tortoise, an alternative surveying approach is to assess the habitat suitability of the site in terms of its potential to be inhabited by this species.
 These tortoises frequent specific habitat types and thus individuals are not spread evenly within the landscape.
 The two most relevant physical habitat attributes are geological and vegetation components that respectively cater for the species' shelter and dietary needs.
-The species has a strong affinity with dolerite ridges (Figures 10 & 11), but it also inhabits other types of rocky features such as shale/mudstone and sandstone (Figures 12 & 13) outcrops.
+The species has a strong affinity with dolerite ridges (Figures 10 to 12), but it also inhabits other types of rocky features such as shale/mudstone and sandstone (Figures 12 & 13) outcrops.
 Here they utilise holes or cavities under rocks as shelter (e.g., Figure 6), and they feed on shrubs and geophytes.
-Although much of the Loxton WEF 3 landscape is flat terrain, several zones of rocky slopes and ridges are present.
-These rocky features must be taken into consideration when conducting the site sensitivity mapping of the study area.
-The general approach should be to concentrate the layout design to the areas where tortoises would likely be absent or scarce within the landscape.
+Although much of the Loxton WEF 2 landscape is flat terrain, several zones of rocky slopes and ridges are present.
+These rocky features were taken into consideration when conducting the site sensitivity mapping of the study area.
+The general approach was to concentrate the layout design to the areas where tortoises would likely be absent or scarce within the landscape.

-Figure 10: A dolerite outcrop within Loxton WEF 3.
+Figure 10: Dolerite terrain within Loxton WEF 2.
 No evidence of Karoo Dwarf Tortoises was found at this site, but the habitat seems suitable.

-Figure 11: Dolerite terrain within Loxton WEF 3.
+Figure 11: Dolerite terrain within Loxton WEF 2.
 No evidence of Karoo Dwarf Tortoises was found at this site, but the habitat seems suitable.

-Figure 12: Rocky terrain within Loxton WEF 3.
+Figure 12: A dolerite ridge (background) and rocky terrain (foreground) within Loxton WEF 2.
 No evidence of Karoo Dwarf Tortoises was found at this site, but the habitat seems semi-suitable.

-Figure 13: A rocky ridge within Loxton WEF 3.
+Figure 13: A rocky ridge within Loxton WEF 2.
 No evidence of Karoo Dwarf Tortoises was found at this site, but the habitat seems semi-suitable.